• Call 877-225-8384

 How Not to Lose Your Mind When Preparing for Your Boards

-March 24, 2021 by Jack Krasuski Leave a Comment Categories: All Posts, How to Prepare For Your Board Exam Tags: avoiding study overwhelm, effective board exam study, minimizing pre-exam worry, stress-control, worry ruminations, worry vs. study
+March 24, 2021 by Jack Krasuski MD Leave a Comment Categories: All Posts, How to Prepare For Your Board Exam Tags: board exam stress, effective board exam study, minimizing pre-exam worry, stress-control, worry vs. study

-Filed Under: All Posts, How to Prepare For Your Board Exam Tagged With: avoiding study overwhelm, effective board exam study, minimizing pre-exam worry, stress-control, worry ruminations, worry vs. study
+Filed Under: All Posts, How to Prepare For Your Board Exam Tagged With: board exam stress, effective board exam study, minimizing pre-exam worry, stress-control, worry vs. study

-How to Prepare for Your Board Exam When Time is Short
+How to Prepare for Board Exams When Time Is Short

-February 8, 2021 by Jack Krasuski Leave a Comment Categories: All Posts, How to Prepare For Your Board Exam
+February 8, 2021 by Jack Krasuski MD 2 Comments Categories: All Posts, How to Prepare For Your Board Exam

 Filed Under: All Posts, How to Prepare For Your Board Exam

-September 12, 2019 by Jack Krasuski Leave a Comment Categories: All Posts, How to Prepare For Your Board Exam Tags: abpn exam guidelines, abpn landmark studies, apbn, apbn testing landmark studies, beat the boards, Dr Jack Krasuski, jack krasuski, landmark studies
+September 12, 2019 by Jack Krasuski MD Leave a Comment Categories: All Posts, How to Prepare For Your Board Exam Tags: abpn exam guidelines, abpn landmark studies, apbn, apbn testing landmark studies, beat the boards, Dr Jack Krasuski

-We’ve received a question on whether the APBN tests on landmark studies in their field.
+We’ve received a question on whether the American Board of Psychiatry and Neurology exam (ABPN) includes testing on landmark studies in their field.
 We reached out to ABPN for clarification, but they did not confirm nor deny a focus on landmark studies.
 Thus, I fall back on my own and our clients’ extensive experience in taking ABPN exams.
-In short, I’ve neither heard nor experienced ABPN directly testing on landmark studies.
-For example, there will not be questions such as, “Which of the following results was found in… READ MORE
+In short, I’ve neither heard of nor experienced ABPN directly testing on landmark studies.
+For example, there will not be questions such… Click to Read More

-Filed Under: All Posts, How to Prepare For Your Board Exam Tagged With: abpn exam guidelines, abpn landmark studies, apbn, apbn testing landmark studies, beat the boards, Dr Jack Krasuski, jack krasuski, landmark studies
+Filed Under: All Posts, How to Prepare For Your Board Exam Tagged With: abpn exam guidelines, abpn landmark studies, apbn, apbn testing landmark studies, beat the boards, Dr Jack Krasuski

-Why the Knowledge Exam Performance Gap (Part 1 of 5) Below is a transcription of the video (it has been edited for clarity): Many physicians who do poorly on their boards feel frustrated by underperforming on their exam in relation to their medical knowledge and confused by not knowing how to fix this performance gap.
-Here I explore the first of five contributors to medical board exam underperformance and provide solutions.
-Poor Focus on Exam Question Due to Anxiety One cause of poor board exam performance is a lack… READ MORE
+Why the Knowledge Exam Performance Gap (Part 1 of 5) Below is a transcription of the video (it has been edited for clarity): Many physicians who do poorly on their boards feel frustrated by underperforming on their board exam in relation to their medical knowledge and confused by not knowing how to fix this performance gap.
+Here I explore the first of five contributors to the medical board exam performance gap, or underperformance, and provide solutions.
+Poor Focus on Exam Question Due to Anxiety One cause of poor board… Click to Read More

 Filed Under: All Posts, How to Prepare For Your Board Exam